The Interdisciplinary Program in Religious Studies offers an Honors, Combined Honors and Major and Minor in Religious Studies.

 See the University of Alberta Calendar for information on the requirements for the Honors in Religious Studies, Combined Honors or Major or Minor in Religious Studies.

 FAQ Advice for Undergraduate Students

-Here are some of the questions you may want to ask about the Religious Studies Program.
+Here are answers to some of the questions you may have about the Religious Studies Program.
 Feel free to contact our Program Advisor for more information.

 Why is Religious Studies an Interdisciplinary Program?